Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Jennifer Osborn about 5 years ago
+Jennifer Osborn over 5 years ago

 I support approval of the EIR and moving forward with the Del Rio Trail project.
 This project is an excellent use of the corridor and will provide safe bicycle and walking access for residents of the area and beyond.
 I do not want the slightest potential for a rail line similar to the one that billows black smoke into the air every weekend during the summer.